 - a.
 Staff and officers of the Union will, on occasion, need to travel on Union business.
-Staff and officers should consider the following when doing so: - record all business travel for staff and sabbatical officers in the Union's Travel Log; - ii. officers and staff should, wherever possible, use public transport and utilise the cheapest available transport which may mean planning journeys at 12 weeks in advance; - iii. if the method of travel deemed most convenient is not the cheapest option available, use of the most convenient method instead must be authorised by the travel budget holder; - iv. when travelling between the campuses, staff and officers should aim to coordinate with others to reduce the number of vehicles being used and thereby save fuel, emissions and costs; - v. staff and officers can and should use one of the Union's minibusses when possible; - vi. staff and officers should avoid air travel wherever possible, however, air travel is permitted in certain circumstances if approved by the Chief Executive.
-The carbon emissions of any business air travel should be calculated and offset; - vii. where travel by car is the cheapest or most convenient method of transport, mileage rates are reclaimable; and - viii.
-If one of the Union's vehicles is not available, consideration should be given to hiring a car for longer trips, as this may be cheaper for the Union than paying the standard mileage rate.
-Whether hiring a vehicle is cheaper will depend upon the number of people travelling, the distance being travelled and the duration of the journey.
+Staff and officers should consider the following when doing so: - officers and staff should, wherever possible, use public transport and utilise the cheapest available transport which may mean planning journeys at 12 weeks in advance; - ii. if the method of travel deemed most convenient is not the cheapest option available, use of the most convenient method instead must be authorised by the travel budget holder; - iii. when travelling between the campuses, staff and officers should aim to coordinate with others to reduce the number of vehicles being used and thereby save fuel, emissions and costs;

-- b.
+- v. staff and officers should avoid air travel wherever possible, however, air travel is permitted in certain circumstances if approved by the Chief Executive Officer.
+The carbon emissions of any business air travel should be calculated and offset; - vi. where travel by car is the cheapest or most convenient method of transport, mileage rates are reclaimable; and - vii. consideration should be given to hiring a car for longer trips, as this may be cheaper for the Union than paying the standard mileage rate.
+Whether hiring a vehicle is cheaper will depend upon the number of people travelling, the distance being travelled and the duration of the journey. - b.
 Staff and officers driving for work purposes take responsibility for their own safety and that of passengers, and as such they should be fit to drive safely. - c.
 All vehicles used for business travel should be roadworthy.
 The driver should ensure the vehicle meets the Department of Transport's standard of roadworthiness and that business use insurance has been obtained prior to the journey being undertaken. - d.
 Train travel should be booked via the Union's Trainline.com Business Account as this permits full tracking and audit.